atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 i ■ ' ’
 11^8, ..
-eyes .cast: down : he could only articulate — My father!" r
+eyes .cast: down : he could only articulate --My father!" r
 'My child! my fon!" replied, thfe
-I good old ' man, advancing to him, and' i Soiding his arms about him — if what II O ' ■ ij you have wrote to me is the truth,
+I good old ' man, advancing to him, and' i Soiding his arms about him --if what II O ' ■ ij you have wrote to me is the truth,
 I you have been more unfortunate than' **' as what you did was in dei